mldangelo/personal-site/src/data/about.md

 - Highly flexible
 - Southpaw
 - High school valedictorian
-- Was in Spain when they won the Euro cup in 2012, and in France when they won the world cup in 2018
+- Was in Spain when they won the Euro Cup in 2012, and in France when they won the World Cup in 2018

 # I dream of
 - Becoming fearless